USEPA/AMET/docs/AMET_Users_Guide_v1.md

 Table 2‑1.
 Directories under $AMETBASE.
 3

 Table 3‑1.
-Most common variables that need to be changed in amet-config.pl.
-4

-Table 3‑2.
 Most common variables that need to be changed in amet-config.R.
 5

 Table 7‑1.
 MET analysis scripts.
 22